High-energy radiation from the pulsar Equatorial Current Sheet

 The result of both surfaces of the ECS drifting with $\vv{v}_{\rm ECS\ drift}$ is the corotation of the ECS pattern with the central star.

 Next we consider a real non-ideal ECS with reconnection and energy dissipation taking place inside it.
 We also continue to assume that this ECS is embedded inside an ideal FFE magnetosphere where eq.~(\ref{North1}) is satisfied everywhere.
-The fact that there is reconnection accross the ECS means that an extra small component $\vv{\delta B}$ of the magnetic field develops normal to the current sheet.
-This component of the magnetic field crosses the ECS normaly in the direction that is opposite to $\hat{n}$ since magnetic field lines reconnect from the North to the South.
-Notice that $\vv{\delta B}$ is absent in local PIC simulations of reconnetion that start from a Harris-type current sheet.
-As we will see below, this field component most probably stabilizes the ECS against the tearing instability.
+The fact that there is reconnection across the ECS means that an additional small component $\vv{\delta B}$ of the magnetic field develops normal to the current sheet.
+This component of the magnetic field crosses the ECS normally in the direction that is opposite to $\hat{n}$ since magnetic field lines reconnect from the north to the south.
+We notice that $\vv{\delta B}$ is absent in local PIC simulations of reconnection that start from a Harris-type current sheet.
+As we show below, this field component most probably stabilizes the ECS against the tearing instability.

-We will estimate next the reconnecting magnetic field component by considering the rate of energy dissipation in a relativistic current sheet.
-Numerical simulations tell us that energy is transfered to the ECS at a velocity of about $0.1c$ \citep[e.g.][]{Hakobyan2023}.
-That would imply that an extra electric field component $\vv{\delta E}$ develops above, inside and below the ECS such that $\vv{\delta E}\times \vv{B}/B^2=f$ where $f\approx 0.1$.
-Above and below the ECS steady-state FFE conditions apply according to which the electric field can only have a poloidal component there.
+We estimate next the reconnecting magnetic field component by considering the rate of energy dissipation in a relativistic current sheet.
+Numerical simulations tell us that energy is transferred to the ECS at a velocity of about $0.1c$ \citep[e.g.,][]{Hakobyan2023}.
+That would imply that an extra electric field component $\vv{\delta E}$ develops above, inside, and below the ECS such that $\vv{\delta E}\times \vv{B}/B^2=f$ where $f\approx 0.1$.
+Above and below the ECS steady-state FFE conditions apply, according to which the electric field can only have a poloidal component there.
 We therefore set